nodejs/node/BUILDING.md

     Furthermore, compiling on x86 Windows is Experimental and may not be possible.

-[^5]: Our macOS x64 Binaries are compiled with 10.15 as a target.
-Xcode11 is
+[^5]: Our macOS x64 Binaries are compiled with 11.0 as a target.
+Xcode 13 is
     required to compile.

 ### Supported toolchains